How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

 Challenging Negative Self-Talk

-Depression often involves deeply ingrained beliefs such as:
+Depression often involves deeply ingrained beliefs like:

 • "I'm not good enough."